academie-de-espee/earl-marshal/training/rapier-marshal.md

 * If you wish to provide an opinion on an item, such as one that may be legal, but close to failure, be clear in your language so that the fighter understands that the information that you are offering is your opinion, not a requirement.
 * Conduct the inspection in the same order every time as this will help you avoid making errors
     * Have you signed in with the MOL?
-    * Are you wearing personal protection as required?
+    * Are you wearing any required personal protection?
-    * Has your armor passed a punch test in the last 2 years?
+    * Has your armor been tested in the last 2 years?
-    * Armor first, head to toes, then weapons
-* Inspections must occur at each event, practice, and every day for multi-day events
+* Inspections must occur at each event, practice, and **every** day for multi-day events

 ## Head
 * Check masks and helms for fit, wear, and padding.
 Mask and helms should be inspected both on **AND** off the combatant.
 If there is concern about the face mesh of a modern fencing mask, it should be tested using a standard commercial 12kg mask punch by a marshal trained in the use of the punch